pokt-network/poktroll/docusaurus/docs/develop/developer_guide/adding_params.md

 ### 10. Update Unit Tests

-Add tests to validate the new parameter in your test files (e.g., `params_test.go` and `msg_server_update_param_test.go`).
+Add tests which exercise validation of the new parameter in your test files (e.g., `params_test.go` and `msg_server_update_param_test.go`).

 #### 10.1 Parameter Validation Tests